 The first of a three-course sequence, Rhetoric 101 introduces rhetorical principles and their use in persuasive academic writing.
 Required papers will emphasize argument and focus on strategies such as literacy narratives, comparison and contrast, and cause and effect.
 Students will complete in-class writing assignments, and journaling/blogging assignments, and at least four papers.
 Required course: student must achieve a grade of "C" or above to meet this requirement.
 PRQ (Pre-requisites): None.
 Required unless entering with an Advanced Placement score of 4-5 or departmental approval of transfer credit.
 Scheduled: Fall/Spring, yearly.
 Meets: Rh

 To pass RHET101, students must complete all required assignments as stated on the course syllabus.
-In addition to the required assignments listed above, students will be expected to participate in workshopping and conferencing activities.
-The instructor is welcome to re-sequence the required chapters, to add reading and writing assignments.
+Students will be expected to participate in workshopping and conferencing activities.

 The second course of the rhetoric sequence, RHET 102Intermediate Rhetoric, reinforces the rhetorical principles of argument introduced in RHET 101 Introductory Rhetoric.
 The focus of RHET 102 is on research-based writing, offered in three units: rhetorical analysis, research literacy, and applied rhetoric.
 Assignments include rhetorical analyses, descriptive and evaluative research review, and a substantive research project.
 Required course: student must achieve a grade of "C" or above to meet this requirement.
 PRQ (Pre-requisites): Grade of "C" or above in RHET 101 or departmental approval of transfer credit.
 Scheduled: Fall/Spring, yearly.
 Meets: Rh

 To pass RHET 102, students must complete all required assignments as stated on the course syllabus.
-In addition to the required assignments listed above, students will be expected to participate in workshopping and conferencing activities.
-The instructor is welcome to re-sequence the required chapters, to add reading and writing assignments.
+Students will be expected to participate in workshopping and conferencing activities.

 RHET 351 Applied Rhetoric is the third course of the rhetoric sequence.
 Students demonstrate their skills in rhetoric by applying rhetorical principles of argument to a focused topic, which varies by section.
 RHET 351 builds on RHET 102 by assigning rhetorical analyses, research reviews, and a research project; however, these assignments are completed in the context of the section’s focus and with an emphasis on both oral and written arguments.
 Required course.
 PRQ: Grade of "C" or above in RHET 102 or equivalent and 45 hours of college course work.
 Transfer credit will not be accepted to meet the RHET 351 requirement.
 Scheduled: fall and spring, yearly.
 Meets: Rh.